FYS Courses

 Instructor: Nandita Dasgupta

+Course Description: This course is taught in the Hybrid format, with in-person meetings on Mondays and Asynchronous work for the remaining credit hours.
 Course Description: The American Story is not an oft-quoted word in USA.
 Nonetheless, the phenomenon of poverty is worth exploring especially in the backdrop of the Great Recession that US has recently experienced.
 With continuing unemployment and increasing costs of living, more and more families have to choose between necessities like health care, child care, and even food.
 This seminar will examine the nature and extent of poverty in the U.S., its causes and consequences, and the poverty alleviation measures adopted through government programs and policies.

 Instruction Mode: Hybrid